 Using Intuit’s QuickBooks products is not only a great cost saver, it is also a huge benefit.
 QuickBooks is the number one accounting software for small organizations in the world.
-More than likely, you have used QuickBooks in the past, either for the City, or for another employer.
-QuickBooks is taught in Community Colleges throughout the US and there are thousands of resources available for help including local QuickBooks Professionals, books and DVDs.
+Many have used QuickBooks in the past, either for the City or for another employer.
+QuickBooks is taught in Community Colleges throughout the US.
+There are also thousands of resources available online as well as local QuickBooks Professionals or books.
 QuickBooks is extremely flexible and can meet the needs of most Cities under 10,000.

 Quicken is specifically designed to handle personal finances, QuickBooks handles small business finances in a variety of industries, ClerkBooks uses QuickBooks but has been modified to handle municipal fund accounting and utility billing.

 Each product is tailored (features, reports, and workflows) to meet the needs of those specific audiences.

 Also, ClerkBooks can be set-up for multi-user access, with only one license.
 The difference is that the multi-user licenses allow multiple users into the system at the same time.
 A single user license allows multiple users to access the system, one at a time.